enricodeleo/wp-magento-password/readme.txt

 == Installation ==

-1. Upload `wp-magento-password` folder to the `/wp-content/plugins/` directory
+1. Upload `magento-password` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==